 Just like doors, windows are a functional and aesthetic feature of a home.
 Through windows, you can regulate ventilation and natural lighting, view the scenery outside, and shield yourself from the elements and intruders.
-They also ensure your privacy and help protect the contents of your home.
+They also ensure your privacy and help protect the contents of both residential and commercial properties.

-Also known as energy saving windows, energy efficient windows are designed to prevent heated or cooled air from seeping out of the interior of your home.
-This means that during winter, they help to keep your home consistently warm, whilst during summer, they work to maintain the indoor air comfortably cool.
+Also known as energy-saving windows, energy-efficient windows are designed to prevent heated or cooled air from seeping out of the interior living spaces of your home.
+This means that during winter, they help to keep your home consistently warm, whilst, during summer, they work to maintain the indoor air comfortably cool.
 The superior insulation they offer thereby reduces your home energy usage — and, of course, your bills!

 Not just any type of window may be considered energy efficient.
 Energy efficient windows possess the following features:

 - High level of resistance to airflow: Air carries heat or cold with it; therefore, the more resistant a window is to airflow, the more durable and energy efficient it is.

 - Low solar heat gain coefficient: Energy-efficient windows can block harmful sun rays effectively.